 Things to Watch Out For

-Eating too much cherimoya on a regular basis might be associated with an increased risk of Parkinson’s disease because of acetogenins that may have negative effects on the nervous system.
+Eating too much cherimoya on a regular basis might be linked to a higher risk of Parkinson’s disease because of a chemical compound it has called annonacin that may have negative effects on the nervous system.

 Here are some other ways you can enjoy cherimoya: